What are Schellman's FedRAMP Capabilities?

 If you’re looking for that extra layer of comfort in your 3PAO’s capabilities—or your agency asks you to take the controls being assessed a step further—you might need your 3PAO to be able to pivot to accommodate control overlays.
 You and your agency may require specific additional requirements that can include privacy, ITAR, or FISMA controls, and that’d be no problem for our team given the depth of our experience and resources.

-In other cases, you may also need to have impact level (IL)4, IL5, or even IL6 controls assessed.
+In other cases, you may also need to have impact level (IL)4, IL5, or even IL6 controls assessed, which we are now authorized to do.
 Even though these are DoD controls prescribed by DISA, you can have them assessed in tandem with your FedRAMP High or Moderate environment.

 Our FedRAMP team is practiced in reviewing the documentation for the legal and privacy ramifications and the relevant controls that come into play here, and—as we mentioned before—we’re very familiar with DISA as well.
 We feel confident that we can handle any unique assessment details that you may need.